mralbertchen/stifties/README.md

 People spend most of their time messaging on mobile devices, through text and video.
 Oftentimes, a picture says more than a thousand words having led to the emergence of a hugely profitable market for creating and selling digital stickers.
 These stickers are particularly prevalent across Asian-facing messaging apps such as Line, Kakao and WeChat.

 Any collectible only has value if there is an interested audience.
 By tokenising stickers, STIFTIES creates a captive audience for cryptocollectibles, driving discoverability and engagement.
-The platform allows creators & collectors to receive recurring license income and capture full upside from price increases of a given collectible.

 ## What it does - Turn any CryptoCollectible into a shareable digital sticker

 STIFTIES is an Ethereum-based platform that turns NFTs (ERC721) into stickers that can be sent to contacts via messaging apps.
-STIFTIES is a marketplace on which stickers can be downloaded for free or for a fee.
-Free stickers can be sponsored by third-party advertisers.
-In both cases, the proceeds flow to the NFT owner, subject to a platform fee.
+STIFTIES is a marketplace on which stickers can be transacted.

 STIFTIES wants to capture as large a creator community as possible: Create stickers out of tokenised artwork and tokenize stickers of non-crypto content creators.

-Consumers who interact with stickers can purchase the underlying NFT by clicking on the sticker.
-This connects to the Stifties marketplace.
+On the front-end it's a React chat-App that links to a node.js API back-end using 0x-Protocol to act as a relayer for the decentralised sticker market place.
+The stickers are represented on the blockchain using an ERC721 token.
+The prototype focuses

 ## Substantial market opportunity